 Dr. Zachary Longo

-Dr. Zachary Longo is currently a Licensed Psychologist and a Certified School Psychologist.
+Dr. Zachary Longo is a Licensed Psychologist, NYS Certified School Psychologist, and ADHD-Certified Clinical Services provider.
 He holds the degrees of Doctor of Psychology in School Psychology and Certificate of Advanced Study in School Psychology, both from Alfred University in June 2019.
 He also currently holds a Master of Arts degree in School Psychology from Alfred University (2017), and a Bachelor of Arts degree in Psychology from SUNY Cortland (2015).